lfzkoala/lfzkoala.github.io/_posts/2024-08-15-thoughts-on-enterprenuership.md

 Future options: Going all-in on a dream might limit your choices later.
 Are you prepared for how this decision shapes your future?

 Remember, chasing big dreams is high-risk, high-reward.
 Go in with eyes wide open, understanding what's at stake.
 It's a wild ride, but it could be the adventure of a lifetime.
-Are you ready to take the leap?
+Are you ready?